revitalk/mmp460/wordpress/_posts/2017-08-13-custom-templates.md

 - Make any changes that you like to this file (such as changing its sidebar).
 - Upload it to the theme folder
-- Now in the dashboard you can select page-roots.php from right within the editing area of the page
+- Now when you edit a page in the dashboard you can select the template from the dropdown menu on the right.